-New Delhi, 3 September 2021 – West Bengal Chief Minister Mamata Banerjee made an important announcement on Thursday regarding the Swami Vivekananda Merit-cum-Means Scholarship Scheme.
+On September 2, 2021, West Bengal Chief Minister Mamata Banerjee made an important announcement regarding the Swami Vivekananda Merit-cum-Means Scholarship Scheme.
 As per her announcement, those students who have secured 60% marks in the West Bengal board exams will be considered eligible for this scholarship scheme.

 CM Banerjee made two crucial announcements that would immensely benefit the state’s students’ community.

 - She stated that the eligibility criteria have been revised from the initial 75% to 60% at present to help more students avail benefits from this initiative.